kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 ## A longer example

-There may not be much to change in the prior example to make it shorter or simpler, but the notion of putting an `if` statement after each function call starts to feel like it's getting out of hand in larger examples like this:
+There may not be much to change in the prior example to make it shorter or simpler, but writing an `if` statement after each function call can start to feel like it's getting out of hand:

 {% highlight go %}
 func (router HttpRouter) parse(reader *bufio.Reader) (Request, Response) {